DiSSCo UK FAQs

 What areas does the funding cover?

-• A Catalysis Centre – a research unit to accelerate digitisation (e.g., through exploration of AI and machine learning in digitisation workflows) and catalyse impact
+- A Catalysis centre – a research unit to accelerate digitisation (e.g., through exploration of AI and machine learning in digitisation workflows) and demonstrate impact

 The remaining budget includes contingency in line with government requirements, and funding for DiSSCo UK management including network activities, communications and administering funding bids.